James Aldridge Artist, Researcher & Consultant

 PAC Artists' Group

-PAC (Practicing Artists Commoning) was set up by Laura Eldret of the New Forest based contemporary arts organisation More Than Ponies with the support of A Space Arts, Southampton.
+PAC (Practicing Artists Commoning) was set up by Artist Laura Eldret as part of the New Forest based contemporary arts programme More Than Ponies with the support of A Space Arts, Southampton.

 PaC is a peer group for artists.
 Together we carry out creative investigations into the New Forest area and create a forum of support, sharing, caring and exchange to strengthen one another’s practice.
 We meet IRL to walk, sit, talk and often eat together

-For information on the other artists involved, or to order the Laughter is a Kind of Breathwork teatowel (pictured above), see the PAC page on the More Than Ponies website.
+For information on the other artists involved, see the PAC page on the More Than Ponies website.

 Queer River